alvo254/simple_shell/README.md

 ![simple_shell](https://user-images.githubusercontent.com/41018786/168737732-9b20b421-e3e5-4c45-be75-9ad0791010a1.png)

-This project is an implementation of the shell created as the final project for the C code sprint at **ALX Africa**.
+This project is an implementation of the shell created for the C code at **ALX **.

 ## Table of contents :clipboard: